Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 * The `allocation.pendingDiff` is set, with an `allocation.effectBlock` equal to the current block plus `DEALLOCATION_DELAY + 1`.
 This means the existing allocation _remains slashable_ for `DEALLOCATION_DELAY` blocks.
 * The _operator set_ is pushed to the operator's `deallocationQueue` for that strategy, denoting that there is a pending deallocation for this `(operatorSet, strategy)`.
 This is an ordered queue that enforces deallocations are processed sequentially and is used both in this method and in [`clearDeallocationQueue`](#cleardeallocationqueue).

-Finally, _if the existing allocation IS NOT slashable_, the deallocated amount is immediately **freed**.
+Alternatively, _if the existing allocation IS NOT slashable_, the deallocated amount is immediately **freed**.
 It is subtracted from the strategy's encumbered magnitude and can be used for subsequent allocations.
 This is the only type of update that does not result in a "pending modification."
 The rationale here is that if the existing allocation is not slashable, the AVS does not need it to secure tasks, and therefore does not need to enforce a deallocation delay.

+Another point of consideration are race conditions involving a slashing event and a deallocation occurring for an operator.
+Consider the following scenario with an operator having an allocation of 500 magnitude and trying to deallocate setting it to 250.
+However in the same block _right_ before calling `modifyAllocations` the operator is slashed 100% by the OperatorSet, setting the current magnitude to 0.
+Now the operator's deallocation is considered an allocation and ends up allocating 250 magnitude when they were trying to _deallocate_.
+This is a potential griefing vector by malicious AVSs and a known shortcoming.
+In such scenarios, the operator should simply deallocate all their allocations to 0 so that they don't accidentally allocate more slashable stake.
+In general for non malicious AVSs, slashing is deemed to be a very occasional occurrence and this race condition to not be impacting to operators.

 *Effects*:
 * For each `AllocateParams` element: